coldclimate/omnomfrickinnom/content/blog/2020-03-08-savoury-flaky-pasties.markdown

 tags: ["pasty", "pastry", "2020"]
 ---

-driving home this afternoon I caght a bit of [Radio4s Food Programme about pasties](https://www.bbc.co.uk/sounds/play/m000g4x8) and couldn't resist cooking some up this evening.
+driving home this afternoon I caught a bit of [Radio4s Food Programme about pasties](https://www.bbc.co.uk/sounds/play/m000g4x8) and couldn't resist cooking some up this evening.
 I've spent a week in Minsk with work and one of the things I've really enjoyed (and that reminded me of eating in Czech Republic in the late 90s) was the use of cumin, so I decided to break it out tonight.

-I made up a simple vegitarian filling and then filled parcels with either chorizo or cumin and lemon peel.
-Premade patsry made this a doddle.
+I made up a simple vegetarian filling and then filled parcels with either chorizo or cumin and lemon peel.
+Premade pastry made this a doddle.

-To make all the fine dicing easier I've been using my mandoline a lot more, piling up a thin slices and then dicing them.
+To make all the fine dicing easier I've been using my mandolin a lot more, piling up a thin slices and then dicing them.

 ## You will need